edgarisnew/edgarisnew/README.md

 I’m @edgarisnew

-I’m interested in QA
+I’m heavily interested in QA

-I’m currently learning Quality Assurance Testing
+Trying my best to change carreers, wish me luck!

-How to reach me, please don't, there is literally nothing i can help you with
+I cant probably help you guys out with anything yet but hopefuly in the future!
+You can reach me through my discord: palaemon.

-Fun fact: I'm actually a law student.
+Fun fact: I'm actually a law student (for now) ;)